Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: The moduli space and new examples

 It is straightforward to verify that \eqref{family33} differs from \eqref{family1} by multiplying its third and fourth columns by $e^{\sqrt{-1}(\beta_1-\beta_0+\theta )},$ its last column by $e^{\sqrt{-1}(2(\beta_1-\beta_0)+\theta )},$ and performing a reparameterization $z\mapsto e^{\sqrt{-1}{(\beta_0-\beta_1)}/{2} }z.$ Note that $\pm \theta$ give the same $t_1$; they correspond to the two complex-conjugated solutions. \end{example}

-\begin{proposition} The second fundamental form of a generic constantly curved holomorphic $2$-sphere of degree $6$ is not parallel, except for that of the standard Veronese curve \eqref{eq-standard}. \end{proposition} \begin{proof} We need only show that $||A||^2$, the norm squared of the second fundamental form, is not constant.
-It follows from the Gauss equation that
+\begin{proposition} The second fundamental form $A$ of a constantly curved holomorphic $2$-sphere of degree $6$ belonging to the generally ramified family is not of constant norm, except for the standard Veronese curve \eqref{eq-standard}. \end{proposition} \begin{proof} It follows from the Gauss equation that